basicswap/basicswap/doc/nostr.md

 If Tor is enabled for BasicSwap, relay connections are routed through the Tor SOCKS proxy unless `socks_proxy_override` is set for the network.

+Use `wss://` relays.
+Plain `ws://` relays without Tor expose your Nostr pubkey and message timing on the wire (payloads stay encrypted); a warning is logged at startup and shown in the settings tab.

 ## Tests